Finding Book Chapters

 NRC-CISTI Catalogue includes information for chapters of over 23,000 books and conference proceedings.

-Library of Congress Online Catalog contains book chapter information in some full records.
+Library of Congress Online Catalog contains book chapter information in some records.

-Google Advanced Books Search connects readers with books and book chapters.
+Google Advanced Books Search contains excerpts from books and some full-text books and book chapters.

-Some specialized databases include book chapters.
-Check with a library to ask what subscription databases you can use to search for chapters, such as:
+Some fee-based databases include book chapters.
+Check with a library to ask what subscription databases with book chapter information are available, such as:

 - CINAHL Plus (nursing and allied health)